Jupiter Global Leaders Fund

 Illegal deforestation exclusion policy

-Find funds that have policies in place explaining that they avoid companies involved in illegal and/or unsustainable deforestation.
-This may relate to palm oil, cattle farming or other concerns.
+Avoids assets that are involved in illegal deforestation.
+This may relate to palm oil, cattle farming or other areas.
 Strategies vary.
-See fund information for further detail.
 Climate Change & Energy

 Climate change / greenhouse gas emissions policy

-Funds that have policies (documented strategies that explain their position on) climate change related issues such as greenhouse gas/carbon emissions, net zero, transitioning to lower carbon.
+Has policies (documented strategies that explain their position) on climate change related issues such as greenhouse gas/carbon emissions, net zero, transitioning to lower carbon.
 Strategies vary.
-Read fund details for further information.

 Coal, oil & / or gas majors excluded

-Fracking and tar sands excluded
+Fracking & tar sands excluded

-Funds that avoid companies involved in fracking and tar sands - which are widely regarded as controversial methods of oil and gas extraction.
+Avoid companies involved in fracking and tar sands - which are widely regarded as controversial methods of oil and gas extraction.
 Strategies vary.
-See fund information for further information.

 Arctic drilling exclusion

-Funds that avoid companies that are involved in extracting oil from the Arctic regions.
-See fund literature for further details.
+Avoid companies that are involved in extracting oil from the Arctic regions.

 Encourage transition to low carbon through stewardship activity

-Require net zero action plan from all/most companies
+Require net zero action plan from all / most companies

 Social policy

-Find funds that have policies which set out their approach to social issues (e.g. human rights, labour standards, equal opportunities, child labour and adherence to internationally recognised codes such as the UN Global Compact).
-Funds with social policies typically avoid companies with low standards or work to encourage higher standards.
+Has policies which set out their approach to social issues (e.g. human rights, labour standards, equal opportunities, child labour and/or adherence to internationally recognised codes such as the UN Global Compact).
+Strategies with social policies typically avoid companies with low standards and/or work to encourage higher standards.
 See fund information for detail.

 Labour standards policy

-Find funds that have a labour standards policy - which can be expected to mean that the fund will invest in / favour companies that have higher standards in this area - although fund strategies can vary significantly (as with all policy areas).
+Has a labour standards policy - likely to mean they will invest in / favour companies that have higher employment related standards and avoid those with low standards.
+Strategies vary.
 See eg https://www.ilo.org/international-labour-standards

 Favours companies with strong social policies

-Diversity, equality & inclusion Policy (fund level)
+Diversity, equality & inclusion Policy (product level)

-Find individual funds that have a written diversity policy – where the fund manager will aim to select companies with a carefully considered, sound approach to diversity.
-This should ideally cover a range of issues including gender, ethnicity, disability, beliefs, sexual orientation, etc. Ethical Values Led Exclusions
+Has a written diversity policy – where the manager will aim to select companies with a carefully considered, positive employment standards.
+This may cover a range of issues including gender, ethnicity, disability, beliefs and sexual orientation.
+Ethical Values Led Exclusions

-Tobacco and related product manufacturers excluded
+Tobacco & related product manufacturers excluded

 Companies are excluded if they are involved in any aspect of the production chain for tobacco products, including cigarettes, vaping, e-cigarettes, chewing tobacco and cigars.
 Human Rights